lizmat/raku-all-modules/raydiak/Inline-Lua/README.md

 To ease method name conflicts, this class exposes a Lua object as a Perl object, but it does not inherit or compose anything besides Any and Mu.
-Fallback-based dispatch works as previously described, just with fewer attributes and methods to get in the way.
+Fallback-based dispatch works as previously described, just with fewer attributes and methods to get in the way (meaning it lacks all other features and methods in this document).
 A ::WrapperObj can be passed back to Lua just as if the associated ::Object had been passed.

 #### has $.inline-lua-object